The Gauge-Higgs Legacy of the LHC Run II: Global analysis

 The large improvement of the limits on $\ope_B$ at Run~II forces us to consider the interplay with the fermionic operators from Eq.\eqref{eq:ourlag2} and their limits from electroweak precision data, Eq.\eqref{eq:rough_ewpo}.
 From a scale separation point of view it is seems counter-intuitive that $\ope_{\phi u}^{(1)}$ or $\ope_{\phi Q}^{(3)}$, for which $\Lambda/\sqrt{f}$ is constrained around one order of magnitude more strongly than for $\ope_W$ and much more strongly for all other operators shown in Fig.~\ref{fig:global_noewpo}, should have any effect on the LHC analysis~\cite{fermionic}.
 In Fig.~\ref{fig:mzh_dist} we see how the fermionic and bosonic operators affect for example $ZH$ production.
 The key observation is that the fermionic operator contributes via the 3-point $qqZ$ and the 4-point $qqHZ$ vertices, whereas the bosonic operators require the same $s$-channel $Z$-propagator we see in the Standard Model.
 We show the corresponding Feynman diagrams in Fig.~\ref{fig:feyn_vh}.
 From the structure of the dimension-6 operator we can infer the scalings

 The $m_{ZH}$ distribution shown in Fig.~\ref{fig:mzh_dist} is one of our most powerful observables.
 We have confirmed that for the fermionic operator it is entirely dominated by the 4-point interaction, even though the 3-point interaction does interfere with the Standard Model.
-This is due to the energy scaling in Eq.\eqref{eq:energy_scaling}, which will eventually also lead to unitarity violation~\cite{unitarity}.
+This is due to the suppression of the amplitudes with propagating $Z$s due to the off-shell $Z$ which leads to a suppression going as $\sim1/(m_{ZH}^2-M_Z^2)<1$ as well as the energy scaling in Eq.\eqref{eq:energy_scaling} as well as which will eventually also lead to unitarity violation~\cite{unitarity}.

 It is interesting to see how two operators with an apparently very different new physics scale contribute to the $m_{ZH}$ distribution at around the same rate.
-This can be understood by the definitions of the operators, where the 4-point contribution from $\ope_{\phi u}^{(1)}$ lacks a second power of the coupling, while the definition of $\ope_B$ adds two powers of the coupling to a 3-point vertex.
+This can be understood by the definitions of the operators which include a factor of the gauge coupling for each field strength tensor.
+While the 4-point contribution from $\ope_{\phi u}^{(1)}$ lacks a second power of the gauge coupling $g'$ the definition of $\ope_B$ adds two powers of the gauge coupling to the 3-point vertex.
 Over most of the parameter range shown in Fig.~\ref{fig:mzh_dist} the dimension-6-squared contribution dominates, giving us a mis-match of four powers of the coupling just from the definitions of the Wilson coefficients.

 We confirm these findings in Fig.~\ref{fig:corr_phiq3_w}, where we show the resulting correlations in our global analysis, once we include the full Lagrangian of Eqs.\eqref{eq:ourlag1} and~\eqref{eq:ourlag2}.
 We see a clear correlation between $f_B$ and $f_{\phi u}^{(1)}$ from $ZH$ production, as well as between $f_W$ and $f_{\phi Q}^{(3)}$ from $WH$ production.
 This correlation relates very different values of the new physics scales for the fermionic and bosonic operators.
 In the lower panels we see how this weakens the limits on the bosonic operators $f_B$ and $f_W$ after profiling over the fermionic Wilson coefficients, and how it re-induces a correlation between them.